-You may be in the unique position to assess and refer people with behavioral health needs who might not otherwise get help.
-Appropriate community service referrals can be made based on levels of care, and you should promote services that support behavioral health functioning.
+You may be able to assess and refer people with behavioral health needs who might not otherwise get help.
+You can make appropriate community service referrals based on levels of care, and you should promote services that support behavioral health functioning.

 When addressing behavioral health disorders, it might be tempting to focus on the problem and intervene because you are trying to fix things for the person.
 However, this approach is not most helpful in the end.